 Normal BNP levels by age and sex

 |less than 45 years old||35 pg/ml or below||64 pg/ml or below|

 |83 or older||93 pg/ml or below||167 pg/ml or below|

 BNP levels increase naturally as you age.
-They can also be raised by underlying conditions.
-BNP tests may be used alongside other diagnostic tests to confirm if you have heart failure or if your BNP levels are being increased by other conditions
+Underlying conditions can raise your levels.
+BNP tests may be used alongside other diagnostic tests to confirm if you have heart failure or if other conditions are responsible for the increase in your BNP levels.

 This test has a 98 percent success rate in diagnosing heart failure as a cause of increased BNP levels.